marmida/gamesite/content/games/oni-2023-04-11/index.md

 like *Entropy Simulator* and yeah of course it has Touring-complete programming for automation.

-Here's the plumbing overlay showing our first flushing toilets, established on on cycle (day) 5:
+Here's the plumbing overlay showing our first flushing toilets, established on cycle (day) 5:

 {{< imgfig "Oxygen Not Included 4_11_2023 3_45_05 PM.png" "You will appreciate the toilet in your IRL home more after making one in this video game" >}}